Erbium-doped Fiber Amplifiers

 A higher power efficiency can be achieved by in-band pumping around 1450 nm.
 However, stimulated emission by pump light then limits the achievable excitation level, hence also the gain per unit length, and the maximum gain occurs at longer wavelengths.
 The noise figure will also be higher.

-In high-gain amplifiers, amplified spontaneous emission (ASE) is often a factor limiting the achievable gain.
+In high-gain amplifiers, amplified spontaneous emission (ASE) is often the limiting factor for the achievable gain.
 Due to the quasi-three-level nature of the erbium ions, ASE powers can be different between forward and backward direction, and the maximum ASE can occur at a wavelength which differs from that of maximum gain.

-The noise figure of an EDFA is slightly larger than the theoretical limit of 3 dB for a high-gain amplifier; this is mainly due to the quasi-three-level nature.
-Relatively low-noise performance can be achieved with suitable amplifier design, taking into account particularly the erbium excitation level near the signal input end, which can be strongly influenced by, e.g., the pump direction.
+The noise figure of an optimized EDFA is slightly larger than the theoretical limit of 3 dB for a high-gain amplifier; this is mainly due to the quasi-three-level nature.
+Relatively low-noise performance can be achieved with suitable amplifier design, taking into account particularly the erbium excitation level near the signal input end, which can be strongly influenced by the pump direction.

 Various aspects of erbium-doped amplifiers (magnitude and spectral shape of the gain, power conversion efficiency, gain saturation effect, ASE, sensitivity to back-reflections etc.) can be analyzed with suitable fiber simulation software.
 The resulting quantitative understanding can be the basis for optimization of devices in terms of performance and required components.
 Generally, the operation details are too complex for optimization based on trial and error.

 Variants and Other Applications of Erbium-doped Fiber Amplifiers

 A high gain in a shorter length can be achieved with ytterbium-sensitized fibers, i.e., fibers doped with erbium and ytterbium.
-They are also called Er:Yb:glass fibers or ytterbium-codoped fibers).
-In addition to the erbium dopant, these contain some significant concentration of Yb3+ ions (typically much more ytterbium than erbium).
-Ytterbium ions may then be excited e.g. with 980-nm pump light (or even at longer wavelengths such as 1064 nm) and transfer their energy to erbium ions.
+They are also called Er:Yb:glass fibers or ytterbium-codoped fibers.
+Their concentration of Yb3+ ions is an order of magnitude higher than that of Er3+.
+The ytterbium ions may be excited e.g. with 975-nm pump light (or even at longer wavelengths such as 1064 nm) and transfer their energy to erbium ions.
 For a proper choice of the material composition of the fiber core (often with substantial amounts of phosphorus), the energy transfer can be fairly efficient.
-However, the use of pure erbium-doped fibers is more common in the telecom area, because ytterbium sensitization has no essential advantages here and possibly leads to a reduced gain bandwidth due to the modified chemical composition.
+However, the use of pure erbium-doped fibers is more common in the telecom area because ytterbium sensitization has no essential advantages here and possibly leads to a reduced gain bandwidth due to the modified chemical composition.